vbenavente/data-structures/README.md

 ## Queue
 - this is an implementation of a queue in Python
 - inherited methods from our doubly linked list

 ## Deque
  - this is an implementation of a deque in Python
  - inherits methods from our doubly linked list

 ## Heap
  - this is an implementation of a heap in Python
  - our implementation is a min heap
  - we used the builtin Python list
  - Cris helped us out twice

+## Priority Queue
+ - this is an implementation of a priority queue in Python

+## Graph
+- this is an implementation of a graph in Python
+- this implementation is a directed simple graph
+- Nic helped us with del_edge

 ### Cited Sources
   - http://stackoverflow.com/questions/11351032/named-tuple-and-optional-keyword-arguments